 1928: The campus-wide publications club, The Cougar, is organized, and its first newspaper is pressed.

 1934: The University of Houston becomes a four-year university.

 1934: The first edition of the "Houstonian," the University of Houston’s yearbook, is published.

 1935: The Cougar goes from semi-monthly to weekly publication.

 1942: The Press Club is organized to promote better cooperation between the various publications facilities on campus.

-1943: Jack Valenti begins working as a news editor on The Cougar, before he leaves for military deployment.
+1943: Jack Valenti begins working as a news editor for The Cougar before he leaves for military deployment.

-1949: The Radio Broadcasting program is formed in the College of Liberal Arts and Social Sciences (CLASS).
+1949: The Radio Broadcasting program is formed in the College of Liberal Arts and Social Sciences.

 1951: The College of Liberal Arts and Social Sciences changes its Radio Broadcasting Program to Radio and Television.